Kubernetes on Proxmox: A Practical Guide

 Effectively managing Kubernetes configurations involves treating your YAML manifests as code.
 Store them in a version control system like Git and leverage tools like Helm to manage and template these files.
 This practice ensures consistency and repeatability and simplifies deployments.

-Build Resilient Kubernetes Cluster on Proxmox
+Building a Resilient Kubernetes Cluster on Proxmox

 High availability (HA) and disaster recovery (DR) are critical for production Kubernetes deployments.

-Set Up a Multi-Node Cluster
+Setting Up a Multi-Node Kubernetes Cluster on Proxmox

 A single-node Kubernetes cluster isn't suitable for production.
 A highly available control plane requires at least three master nodes.
 Bare-metal deployments are generally recommended for production HA to avoid the overhead of virtual machines and ensure each node has sufficient resources.